Cadel Evans Great Ocean Road Race: Women's race

+Wins per country

 Melbourne pre-race criterium

 In 2017 the pre-race criterium was known as the Race Melbourne - Albert Park, becoming the Towards Zero Race Melbourne in 2018.
 In 2019 the race was held in a team-based format with points awarded for sprints.
 Deceuninck-QuickStep won the men's event and Trek Segafredo won the women's event.
 In 2020 the race was not held and was replaced by Race Torquay.